Ian86Myers/Ian86Myers/README.md

-### Hi there 👋 Here is an overview of my Software Development at IBM
+### Here is an overview of my Software Development at IBM
+(Generic code details- not domain specific details) Includes details about my contributions, the technologies used, and any significant results or achievements.
 # Audit

 In 2023, I contributed to the GPA-Web project in Audit.
 GPA-Web is a web GUI that displays test reports and error messages for individual chip designs from an interactive table.
 I enhanced the frontend using React JS and the backend with Node.js, creating dynamic queries and endpoints.
 My key contributions included: